OnionIoT/Onion-Docs/Omega2/Kit-Guides/Starter/experiments/04-reading-switch.md

 // this is a simple circuit but we wanted to illustrate how the switch works, let's move on to including our Omega in this circuit -->

 The slide switch physically controls if electricity flows or does not flow to the LED.

 * When the switch is set to the pull-up fork, the LED receives power and lights up.
 * When the switch is set to the pull-down fork, the LED does not receive power and turns off.

-This is a very simple circuit, but we wanted to illustrate how this switch works.
+This is a pretty simple circuit, but we wanted to illustrate how this switch works.
 Let's move on to including our Omega in this setup!

+// TODO: note that the 'pretty' in the sentence above used to be 'very', let's avoid words that can sound even remotely condescending

 ### Building the Experiment Circuit

 <!-- // circuit 2: switch connected to GPIO, controls LED with software
 // spdt switch (with pull-up and pull-down sides) connected to gpio input
 // regular led circuit connected to gpio setup as output -->

+// TODO: this intro is bad:
+//  * doesn't go with the tense of the rest of the article
+//  * when describing the program, say that we will be getting input from the switch and using that to turn the LED on or off - really drive home the point that we're reading input

 In the next circuit, the Omega2 connects to the slide switch and LED.
 We'll write a program that turns the LED on or off depending on how you set the switch.